Hospital 'failed to monitor' diabetic woman's blood sugar

 Coroner Dr Emma Carlyon heard Ms Harry, from Penzance, fell into the coma after staff did not notice her blood sugar level had dropped, causing irreversible brain damage.

-The hospital trust has apologised and said it had made changes since.'Not treated'
+The hospital trust has apologised and said it had made changes since.

 Diabetes is an incurable condition which means the body cannot control blood sugar levels because of problems with the hormone insulin.